 This is the commandment that lays down the foundation for all others that follow, and it has to do with fearing Him.
 This means thinking of Him in the very highest terms of respect and regard.
 It has to do with the service that is given to Him, for the admiration and the obedience and worship of Him.

-number 1: If you know that somebody that you greatly respect and admire is going to be in your area, don't you make sincere effort to spend time with them, or at the very least see them, and perhaps even give them a gift?
+1. If you know that somebody that you greatly respect and admire is going to be in your area, do you not make sincere effort to spend time with them, or at the very least see them, and perhaps even give them a gift?

-number 2: If you know of one that you admire and know his or her habits well, don't you attempt to emulate them?
+2. If you know of one that you admire and know his or her habits well, do you not attempt to emulate them?
 In the world whole industries are built on this reality and this is why promoters attempt to get celebrities to endorse their products because they know people will do what these admired people are doing.

 It is these questions that are involved in our response to God.
 Do we have regard for Him?
 Do we admire Him?
 Do we have even a reverence for Him?
 Do we try to emulate Him?
 Do we seek Him out to find out more about Him so that we can emulate Him in as many ways as we possibly can?